squiroga8/classifying-county-jail-incarceration-rates/README.md

 * Drop redundant variables
 * Merge all dataframes on FIPS
 * Final Null value check

 **Explore:**
 * Create target variable using rule: compare 2017 rate with average rate over previous 9 years of data
 * Set aside test set
 * Create version of cleaned data without incarceration-related features (for modeling)
 * Explore and visualize data from copy of full training data.
 * Convert categorical data to dummy variables (in training and test data).

 **Model:**
 * Detail modelling approach, performance metrics, and feature importance.
 * Per each version of the data (with and without incarceration-related features):
     * Build Baseline Decision Tree Classifier, Random Forest Classifier, Extra Trees Classifier, and AdaBoost Classifier.
     * Produce evaluation/model performance metrics for each.

 **Interpret:**
 * Reproduce performance metrics for all models and interpret results.
 * Extract key findings and considerations for future analysis.

 ## Analysis
 All code is available within the jupyter notebook.
-Below is the code for the top performing models across the two data versions:
+Below is a preview of some code and data visualizations for exploring the class labels and select features, followed by code for the top performing models across the two data versions:

 ### EDA